-1. Replacing a glass panel

-a.
-From the outside, one person should hold the panel with suction cups.
+- 1 Replacing a glass panel - a.
+One person should hold the panel on the outside with suction cups. - b.

-b.
 From the inside, another person should cut the double- sided tape by sliding a utility knife around the edges of the panel, releasing it for the person on the outside to remove.

 - c.
-Thoroughly clean the mullions with denatured alcohol, scraping the excess residue if it's necessary.
-Do the same on the glass panel if you intend to reuse - it. - d.
-Reapply the tape according to the instructions in Process 4. - 2.
-Replacing the trolley bearings - a.
-Slide the trolley down to the service port at the bottom of the operating channel. - b.
-Disconnect the trolley from the chain by unscrewing the tensioner bolt at the bottom and unhinging the chain link at the top.
-Remove the U-shaped fastener from the chain link so that you can slide the chain pin out of the trolley's tab.
-(See the illustration.) - c.
-Pull the trolley out at the bottom of the channel. - d.
-Slide the old or broken bearings off, and slide the new ones on. - e.
+Thoroughly clean the tape area with alcohol, scraping the excess residue if it's necessary.
+Do the same on the glass panel if you intend to reuse it. - d.
+Reapply the tape according to the instructions in Process 4. - 2 Replacing Slides - a.
+Slide the trolley down to the service port, which is just above the door when it's closed. - Disconnect the trolley from the chain by unscrewing the tensioner bolt at the bottom and unhinging the chain link at the top.
+Removing the U-shaped fastener from the chain link allows you to slide the chain pin out of the trolley's tab.

+(See the illustration.)

+c.
+Pull the trolley out at the bottom of the channel.

+d.
+Remove the screws and install new ones on each side

+e.
 Reinsert the trolley into the channel, and reconnect the tensioner bolt and the chain link.